idahogray/simplemodbusng/README.md

 ## Usage
 Simply copy the SimpleModbusMaster or SimpleModbusSlave or both into your Arduino IDE **libraries** folder.
 Than restart the ide and open the corresponding example into the example_master or example_slave folder.

+Make sure you free the memory pointed to by the response of read_holding_registers().